Skip to Main Content

 4.3.
 Government Documents

 The Library is not a governmental depository at any county, state, or federal level.
 However, the Library does maintain the Archives of Pitt Community College.
 Governmentally produced items are acquired based on the same criteria as any other material.
-Materials suitable for the Archives should be supplied to the Library by the entity, department, or program which produces them.
+Materials suitable for the Archives should be supplied to the Library by the entity, department, or program that produces them.

 4.4.
 Reserves